Remember When Vince Gill Joined the Grand Ole Opry?

 "The opportunity to sit and have Roy Acuff tell me war stories from 40 or 50 years ago on the road was priceless," Gill tells MTV.
 "To grieve with people, to grieve with their families, to sing a little bit with Jimmy Dickens, to record some with Hank Locklin, to sit around and talk golf with Charlie Walker and to write a song or two with Bill Anderson — that's what being there has brought me."

 He has since gone on to win virtually every music award imaginable, and Gill was inducted into the Country Music Hall of Fame in 2007.
 In an unexpected move, Gill joined the new lineup of the Eagles in 2017 when the group played its first shows after the death of Glenn Frey, along with Frey's son, Deacon.
-He continues to tour with the group on the road in 2018.
+He continues to tour with the group on the road in addition to his solo career.